TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Updating booter cache for servers
     Done updating booter caches
     ```
-	This command assigns the latest platform image to the head node, which is included with the `--all` servers option on the `sdc platform assign` command.
+    This command assigns the latest platform image to the head node,
+    which is included with the `--all` servers option on the
+    `sdcadm platform assign` command.

-3. To confirm the update:
+1. To confirm the update:
     ```bash
     [root@headnode (coal-1) ~]# sdcadm platform list
     VERSION           CURRENT_PLATFORM  BOOT_PLATFORM  LATEST
     20150219T182356Z  0                 1              true
     20150205T055835Z  1                 0              false
     ```

-4. To reboot the head node:
+1. To reboot the head node:
     ```bash
     [root@headnode (coal-1) ~]# reboot
     reboot: Halting 22 zones.
     Connection to 10.88.88.200 closed by remote host.
     ```

-5. To log in again and confirm the platform version:
+1. To log in again and confirm the platform version:
     ```bash
     % ssh root@10.88.88.200
     Password:
     Last login: Thu Feb 19 21:04:24 2015 from 10.88.88.1
      - SmartOS Live Image v0.147+ build: 20150219T182356Z
     ```

-5. To confirm health: `sdc-healthcheck`
+1. To confirm health: `sdcadm health`

-Repeat these steps until the state of all services change from `error` or `svc-err` to `online`.
-Once you are finished, you have successfully updated CoaL.

 ## Related Documentation